 Is social media making people depressed?

 Maybe these people have never traveled alone before.
 I don’t know.
 It could be that I happened to meet depressed people.
 Or it could be a bunch of things.
 But something was out of place.

 Is social media leading people towards depression?
 Is there something deeper here?

 I believe depressions are just the tip of the iceberg.
 Here there’s something more problematic than that: We’re outsourcing the perception of our own reality to platforms like Facebook, and as insignificant that might seem, it’s making us delusional and leading us to really bad outcomes.

 I consider myself pretty lucky, because I could get out of this non-sense.
 Maybe if I hadn’t gone for this trip I wouldn’t have noticed what was going on.
 But by traveling alone and observing people for long periods of time, it hit me pretty clearly: Social media is transforming our identities and making us delusional with the way we perceive reality.

 For the last few years there’s been (still is) this conversation around whether people should go to college or not.
 I’m not sure what’s my opinion on this, but for me deciding to go to college and studying marketing was a great choice.
 It gave me something I believe to be critical in order to understand what’s going on in today’s world: Being able to observe and analyze human motivations.

-Part of my training was to understand why people behave the way they do, with big emphasis on the following question: Why do people buy stuff?
+Part of my training was to understand why people behave the way they do, with a big emphasis on the following question: Why do people buy stuff?
 And that’s very powerful.
 Once you know that, it doesn’t take long to realize that everybody’s got their own worldview, their own story and, deep down — once basics needs are met — people seek status when they buy or use a product or a service.